enonic/app-robots-txt/README.md

 ## Upgrade notes

+### 3.x to 4.x

+Starting from 4.0, it has become possible to specify more than one sitemap in the app config (for example, for multilingual sites), so `sitemap` has changed from a string to an array of strings.

 ### 2.x to 3.x

 Service `_/service/com.enonic.app.robotstxt/robotstxt` has been removed in favor of the graphql access for headless usage.